39 features shipped · 1.1 beta

 Controls

 The surfaces for changing anything.
-Menu bar, right-click menu, keyboard.
+Menu bar, right-click menu, keyboard, gestures, diagnostics.
 Pick one and never think about it again.

 Menu bar settings